trashbus99/profork/README.md

 This repository is designed to **provide additional functionality for those who wish to expand their system beyond Batocera's default setup.**

 ---
+### 🔧 Built for Tinkerers — Not a Helpdesk
+Feel free to explore the tools, scripts, and extras — they’re here for people who like getting their hands dirty.
+If you’ve ever opened a terminal on purpose, you’ll be just fine.

+Not chasing stars.
+Not feeding the YouTube hype train.
+No sponsored drama.
+No fake excitement.
+Just functional stuff that works.

+Don’t expect a helpdesk, and please, no feature wishlists.
+This is a project by and for people who fix their own problems — and maybe even enjoy doing so.

+If that’s your vibe — welcome.
+Otherwise… there are other places with pretty menus too.

+AND: Please PI SBC users, don't expect a magical script to make PS2 work on your potato 🍟.
+(well, at Least Orange PI 5 RK3588 users can use Rocknix with libmali support.😉)

+---
 ### 🤔 What About Security?

 This repository follows standard open-source principles—**all scripts are fully accessible, modifiable, and auditable by users.**